Genetic Testing for Epilepsy

 For the common epilepsies, which are thought to have a complex, multifactorial basis, the role of specific genetic mutations remains uncertain.
 Despite a large body of literature of associations between genetic variants and common epilepsies, the clinical validity of genetic testing is poorly understood.
 Published literature is characterized by weak and inconsistent associations, which have not been replicated independently or by meta-analyses.
 This literature does not permit conclusions on the clinical validity of genetic testing.
 Because of the lack of conclusions on clinical validity, conclusions on clinical utility are also lacking.

 For epilepsy pharmacogenomics, there are numerous studies that evaluate the associations of genetic variants with medication response.
 This body of evidence also does not show consistent or strong relationships between genetic variants and response to medications.
 Therefore, the clinical utility of pharmacogenomics in epilepsy has not been demonstrated.

-As a result of these limitations in the literature, genetic testing for epilepsy is considered investigational.
+As a result of these limitations in the literature, genetic testing for epilepsy, other than for evaluation of infantile- or early-childhood-onset epileptic encephalopathies, is considered investigational.